jhuckaby/Cronicle/README.md

 ![Edit Plugin PATH Inline Example](https://pixlcore.com/software/cronicle/screenshots-new/admin-plugin-edit-path-inline.png)

-Please note that if you do customize the path, you must include the location of the Node.js `node` binary (typically in `/usr/bin` or `/usr/local/bin`).
-Otherwise, things may not work well.
+Please note that if you do overwrite the entire path, you must include the location of the Node.js `node` binary (typically in `/usr/bin` or `/usr/local/bin`).
+Otherwise, things will not work well.

 ## Sample Node Plugin